DA closes sex assault investigation of former state lawmaker

 HARRISBURG, Pa.
-(AP) - The county prosecutor in Harrisburg is closing a sexual assault investigation into a now-former state representative at the request of the Harrisburg political consultant who had filed a complaint against him.
+(AP) - The county prosecutor in Harrisburg said Friday he was closing a sexual assault investigation into a now-former state representative at the request of the political consultant who had filed a complaint against him.

+Chardo posted a statement online that said continuing the investigation was not in the public interest, so he was closing it without filing charges.

-Through her lawyer, the political consultant says she saw the possibility of criminal proceedings as “even more trauma” and wants to move on with her life.
+Through a lawyer, the political consultant said she was dreading the possibility of criminal proceedings and wanted to move on with her life.

+“This period has been painful and difficult for me both personally and professionally, and the prospect of a long and drawn out criminal proceeding promises even more trauma for me in the future,” her statement read.

-Miccarelli didn’t seek re-election in a Delaware County district.
+Miccarelli did not seek re-election this year in a Delaware County district.

-His spokesman says Miccarelli is innocent and says there should be no tolerance for false accusations.
+His spokesman, Frank Keel, said Miccarelli is innocent and added there should be no tolerance for false accusations.

+“He always knew today’s positive outcome would come to pass,” Keel said in a statement.
+“The legal process matters, as this case amply proves.”

 The woman has claimed Miccarelli came to her house after they broke up in 2014 and forced her to have sex.
+The Associated Press does not typically identify people who say they are victims of sexual assault unless they grant permission, and the woman’s lawyer, Terry Mutchler, says she has not identified herself publicly.

+A second woman, Rep. Tarah Toohil, R-Luzerne, claims Miccarelli hit her and threatened to kill her during a relationship that ended in 2012.
+She obtained a protection-from-abuse order against Miccarelli earlier this year.

 Copyright © 2018 The Washington Times, LLC.